traefik/traefik/docs/configuration/backends/kubernetes.md

 # namespaces = ["default", "production"]

 # Namespace label selector to filter namespaces that should be watched.
+# This label selector is ignored if a static list of namespaces is provided in the "namespaces" option above
 #
 # Optional
 # Default: empty (watch all namespaces).